framedsc/Sitesource/markdown/basics.md

 Here are some typical methods:

 - **[Reshade](https://reshade.me)**
-Reshade comes with its own capture function and typically is the 'default' option for most screenshotters.
-Reshade capture can get quite slow at high resolutions / low framerates though, as it runs in the same process as the game (which has already slowed down).
+Reshade comes with its own capture function and is typically the chosen option for many that have it installed.
+It can have issues detecting keypresses at high resolutions / low framerates, as it runs in the same process as the game (which has already slowed down).
 Switching to BMP capture alleviates this issue at the cost of larger files, or you could try using:
 - **[MSI Afterburner](https://www.msi.com/Landing/afterburner/graphics-cards)**
 Favoured by quite a few, Afterburner is a graphics card utility that happens to be able to hook into games and take screen captures of them, even when the game isn't in focus.
 As it runs as its own process, it's able to capture and save files quicker than Reshade at high resolutions.
 However, it's been known to conflict with certain games and their tools, causing crashes.
 - **[Nvidia GeForce Experience](https://www.nvidia.com/en-sg/geforce/geforce-experience/)**
 Nvidia's game overlay for anyone with an Nvidia GPU, GeForce Experience lets you record videos, livestream, do all sorts of stuff, but most importantly: capture screenshots.
 Same with Afterburner, it can capture faster than Reshade.
 Be sure you have *Desktop capture* disabled, otherwise it will just save whatever's on your monitor at the moment of capture.
 - **Steam**
 If you're playing a Steam game and are used to hitting F12, Steam Overlay works just fine for capturing too.
 Just be sure to enable *Save an uncompressed copy* under Steam Settings > In-Game to save proper PNGs, Steam JPGs can be very low quality.
-- **Windows Gaming Bar** and **Windows Screen Capture**
-These work too, if you happen to be used to them.

 These methods above have been proven to work well with hotsampling and Reshade, but if you run into issues with them, try switching them up.